prof-tallman/csc228/crypto/public_key_cryptography.md

 ### Protecting Your Private Key ###

 Your public key is intended to be shared.
 Your private key is not.
-Do not send your private key to Prof. Tallman.
+Do not send your private key to anyone, including Prof. Tallman.
 Do not upload your private key to Canvas.
 Do not share the passphrase protecting your private key with anyone.

 For this assignment, you will submit only an exported copy of your public key.
 An exported public key file begins with text similar to this: